incrediblesound/Jump-Into-JavaScript/README.md

 ##What the Heck is Coding?

 First of all, it’s good to be really clear about what computer programming really is.
 Your computer is a device that stores data, displays data, modifies data, and takes user input.
 Programming is the act of writing down instructions that tell the computer how to do any one of these things.
-You can tell it to break up a sentence into words and then count the words, you can tell it to draw a circle on the screen, you can tell it to save some information into a database, but it all revolves around manipulating data.
+You can tell it to break up a sentence into words and then count the words, you can tell it to draw a circle on the screen, you can tell it to save some information into a database, there are very few limitations but it all revolves around manipulating data.

 Think about a website that displays stock market data.
-A server somewhere interprets a TCP request, which is a chunk of data, it responds by fetching raw data from somewhere and sending it to your browser.
+A server somewhere interprets a TCP request, which is a chunk of data, it responds by fetching stock data from somewhere and sending it to your browser.
 The raw numbers are fed into a program running in your browser that turns them in charts, and then the user can select a specific type of data or a specific date range and the program responds by modifying the charts to display the data in the way that the user selected.

 You can simplify the entire process like this: